swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 quarantined into the parts of the code where they make sense.
 There are no monolithic objects, no contorted class hierarchies, no elaborate mixins, just some functions, some data, and some processes.

+Even if you don't use ClojureScript hopefully you've noticed some patterns here that you can use to make your own code more robust, easier to read, easier to extend, and easier to maintain.

 Who knew UI programming could be so *simple*?